Chart Color Schemes

 Donvale was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Donvale has high cultural diversity, with 37.4% of its population born overseas and 35.6% speaking a language other than English at home.
-Christianity is the main religion in Donvale, comprising 53.2%.
-Judaism is overrepresented compared to Greater Melbourne, making up 0.2%.
+Donvale's population shows high cultural diversity, with 37.4% born overseas and 35.6% speaking languages other than English at home.
+Christianity is the predominant religion in Donvale, accounting for 53.2%.
+Notably, Judaism comprises 0.2%, which is lower compared to Greater Melbourne's average of 1.0%.

 Frequently Asked Questions - Diversity